dandi/dandi-schema/README.md

 # DANDI Schema

-The dandi-schema repository is a Python library for maintaining and managing DANDI metadata schemata.
+`dandi-schema` is a Python library for maintaining and managing DANDI metadata schemata.

 ## Installation